MicrosoftDocs/dynamics-365-intelligent-order-management/topics/policies-rules.md

 Additionally, an ellipsis menu ("...") on the right side of each row and group allows you to delete a row or group.
 Check boxes on the left side of each row or group allows you to select several different rows.
 Then, you can select **Group** from the ellipsis menu to combine the rows into a single group.

-The supported operators differentiate each field type, as shown in the following table.
+The supported operators differ for each field type, as shown in the following table.

 | Operator                      | Field | Entity-based field |
 |-------------------------------|-------|--------------------|